 Gene Transfer and Genetic Engineering

-Using a genetically engineered DNA (a plasmid) as a vector to carry the genes of interest; students will transfer the code (gene) for jellyfish GFP (green fluorescent protein) and the code for an antibiotic resistant gene, into E. coli.
-If E.coli is successfully transformed, the cells should express the antibiotic resistant gene and grow in a media that contains antibiotic and express the green fluorescent gene and glow green in the presence of UV light.
+Using a genetically engineered DNA (a plasmid) as a vector to carry the genes of interest, students will transfer the code (gene) for jellyfish green fluorescent protein (GFP) and the code for an antibiotic-resistant gene, into E. coli.
+If the transformation is successful, students will witness living proof of their work: E. coli that not only grow in the presence of antibiotics but also glow green under UV light.

 Vocabulary: ampicillin, antibiotic, green fluorescent protein (GFP), plasmid, transformation